 Superior Garden View Junior Suites - located behind the ocean front accommodation and feature spacious bedrooms with a living area.

-Prestige Pool Rooms – 4 are Ocean Front and 2 have Garden View and are located on the ground or first floors
+Prestige Pool Rooms - 4 are Ocean Front and 2 have Garden View and are located on the ground floor.

 The Dining Room is the main restaurant and is located in the heart of the hotel overlooking the pool and the ocean.
 Buffet breakfast and buffet or set menu lunches and dinners are served here.